ocsen-hoc-code/dolambinhminh/Problem6/README.md

 ### Notification API (`/api/notification`)

-- **Description**: Sends real-time updates to users using Socket.io.
-Requires an active WebSocket connection to receive notifications.
+- **Description**: Sends real-time updates of the highest-scoring user, provided by the Action API, to the frontend.
+The frontend adds the user to the top 10 list on the dashboard, removes the lowest-scoring entry, and sorts the list in ascending order.
 - **Request**:
   - **WebSocket** connection required.
 - **Response**: